Complete Guide to CPF Nominations and How to Make One in Singapore

 How many nominees am I allowed to appoint?

 There is no cap on the number of nominees you can appoint.
-However, if you appoint more than 4 nominees, an additional CPF Nomination Form will need to be completed and signed.
+However, if you want to appoint more than 4 nominees, an additional CPF Nomination Form will need to be completed and signed (if you are submitting your CPF nomination in person).

 What happens if my nominee passes away before me?